bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 ### 9. Conclusion

-There are many ways to secure federated identity transactions, and many products do a very adequate job of it today, but there are ways to improve your security posture with regard to federation if doing so makes sense in your overall risk management framework.
+There are many ways to secure federated identity transactions, and many products do a very adequate job of it today, but there are ways to improve your security posture with regard to federation if doing so makes sense in a overall risk management framework.